 - Business income coverage will reimburse you for lost income and operating expenses if your business is forced to close temporarily due to a covered peril, such as fire, storm damage, or other property damage.

 - A business owner’s policy (BOP) combines general liability, property, business income, and extra expense coverage into a single package.
 For small or midsize companies, this type of insurance could help you obtain a wide range of coverage.
 Premiums for a business owner’s policy are typically cheaper than the cost of buying each coverage separately.

 - Employment practices liability insurance (EPLI) protects your business against lawsuits by prospective, current, or former employees accusing your business of wrongful treatment such as discrimination, harassment, or other employment-related issues.

 - Commercial crime insurance provides funds to reimburse you for losses caused by theft, robbery, fraud, forgery, burglary, and other crimes committed by outside parties or your own employees.
-Since caterers work at a variety of locations, there’s a possibility of equipment being stolen or employees committing a crime; commercial crime insurance protects you from those risks.
+Since caterers may accept payments in cash, there’s a possibility of cash being stolen or employees committing a crime; commercial crime insurance protects you from those risks.

 Pricing and Quotes